 Research and development expense consist primarily of compensation-related costs for our employees dedicated to research and development activities and for our Scientific Advisory Board members, as well as lab supplies, lab services, and facilities and equipment costs related to our research and development programs.
 During the first quarter of 2020, we initiated a Coronavirus program targeting the SARS-CoV-2 virus that is responsible for the COVID-19 pandemic.
-There is currently no specific vaccine or antiviral treatment available for COVID-19.
+There is currently no approved specific vaccine or antiviral treatment available for COVID-19.

-Total research and development expenses for the three months ended March 31, 2020 and 2019 were \$1,283,000 and \$878,000, respectively.
-The increase of \$405,000 was primarily due increases in COVID-19 and Influenza programs.
+Total research and development expenses for the three and six months ended June 30, 2020 was \$1,976,000 and \$3,259,000, respectively, compared with \$1,091,000 and \$1,969,000 for the three and six months ended June 30, 2019, respectively.
+The increase for the three and six months ended June 30, 2020 compared to the three months ended June 30, 2019 was primarily due to increases in COVID-19 and Influenza programs.